General Ride questions

 How good of a rider do I need to be?

-The Baja Ride can accommodate all skill levels; every day has multiple routes to keep everyone entertained regardless of skill level.
-No Wimps in Baja is for experienced riders only.
+Malcolm’s Baja Ride and the Ducati DRE can accommodate all skill levels; every day has multiple routes to keep everyone entertained regardless of skill level.
+No Wimps is for experienced riders only.
 A level and very good B level riders only.

 What is the average mileage each day?

-For The Baja Ride some days we only do 150 miles, some days we do 300!
+For Malcolm’s Baja Ride and the Ducati DRE some days we only do 150 miles, some days we do 300!
 After 7 days of riding you should have covered approx. 1,200 to 1,700 miles.
-For No Wimps in Baja we do around 100-150 miles each day.
+For No Wimps we do around 100-200 miles each day.
 Depending on the year it will either be 5 or 6 days of riding.

 Is Vehicle insurance needed?